frederic-perez/AmE-dictionary/data/dictionary.md

 __hag__ _n_ :two::hammer: _Screaming histerically like Shakespearean hags._
 __haggard<sup>1</sup>__ _adj_ :six: __1__ Exhausted or distraught and often gaunt in appearance.
 Gaunt, wasted, or exhausted in appearance, as from prolonged suffering or strain; worn: _the haggard faces of refugees._ __2__ Wild and intractable.
 Used of a hawk in falconry.
 __haggard<sup>2</sup>__ _n_ :two: An adult hawk captured for training.
-__haggis__ _n_ :four: /ˈhæɡɪs/ _Cookery_ A Scottish dish made from sheep’s or calf’s offal, oatmeal, suet, and seasonings boiled in a skin made from the animal’s stomach. _Lindsay makes championship haggis at her family butchers._
+__haggis__ _n_ :five: /ˈhæɡɪs/ _Cookery_ A Scottish dish made from sheep’s or calf’s offal, oatmeal, suet, and seasonings boiled in a skin made from the animal’s stomach. _Lindsay makes championship haggis at her family butchers._
 __haggle__ _v_ :four::hammer: (haggling)
 __haggling__ _n_ :two::hammer:
 __hagiography__